OPS-E2E-PPE/VBA-Docs/api/PowerPoint.MsoAnimCommandType.md

 ---
-title: MsoAnimCommandType Enumeration (PowerPoint) ms.prod: powerpoint
+title: MsoAnimCommandType enumeration (PowerPoint)
 api_name:
 - PowerPoint.MsoAnimCommandType
 ms.assetid: 8877a62f-c552-785c-1ed5-43b05f0157da
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MsoAnimCommandType Enumeration (PowerPoint)
+# MsoAnimCommandType enumeration (PowerPoint)

 Constants that specify the type of the animation command, passed to and returned by the **Type** property of the **CommandEffect** object.